 Smiling Mind Generation

 I’m a parent, carer, sibling, grandparent, or extended family member.
-How can I help?
+How can I get involved?

 Establishing new habits and fostering positive mental health routines with your family is a great way to help children learn essential mental fitness skills.
 Practising these skills not only benefits children, it supports parents’ and caregivers’ mental health and wellbeing, benefiting the family as a whole.